Free shipping on orders over $150! Use code FREESHIP150 at checkout.

 • Subcutaneous injection: 1-10 mg/kg body weight, used in wound healing and recovery studies.
 Loading phases of higher doses followed by maintenance dosing are common in longer protocols.

 TB-500 dosing frequency in research protocols typically ranges from daily to twice weekly, depending on the injury model.
 The TB 500 half life in circulation is relatively short, which informs the frequency of administration in sustained research protocols.
+A peptide calculator can help scale published mcg/kg doses to a given research subject weight.

 Research Protocol Notes